Accredited English language centres close down rarely, but if they do it can be traumatic for students.

 However, English UK member centres are automatically covered by the Student Emergency Support Scheme (SESF) which minimises the impact on students and can be a valuable selling point with agents.

-When applicable, the Student Emergency Support Fund (SESF) is invoked by the chief executive of English UK to provide emergency assistance to students affected by the closure of a member centre.
+When applicable, the SESF is invoked by the chief executive of English UK to provide emergency assistance to students affected by the closure of a member centre.
 This usually:

 - helps cover accommodation fees paid by students from the date insolvency was declared (limited to four weeks from the date of closure)